vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 * [A good guide to learn Linux from zero](https://www.reddit.com/r/linuxquestions/comments/125dn50/a_good_guide_to_learn_linux_from_zero/)

 A few minutes of searching will turn up tutorials specific to your operating system of choice, whether that is MacOS, FreeBSD, Rocky, Debian, Mint, Ubuntu, Redhat, SUSE, etc.

-## Registering your station

-### Should I register my station?

-WeeWX has an *optional* capability to register your station with the `weewx.com` server.
-Registered stations appear on the [map](https://weewx.com/stations.html).
-The registration includes only basic information about a station, including the location, hardware type, driver, WeeWX version, and Python version.
-We use this information to answer questions like "how many sites use this driver" and "how many sites are on the current weewx version" and the like, and to consider which configurations are used so much (or little) to merit higher or lower support levels.

-Registration is *not* required.
-In fact, registration is disabled by default; you must take action to register your station.

-To register your station, see the instructions in the [`station_registry`](http://www.weewx.com/docs/usersguide.htm#station_registry) section of the User's Guide.

-### Can I register without specifying an Internet-facing website?

-Yes, but...
-While you have to specify *something* for the `station_url`, it does not need to actually resolve to a real, public-facing URL.
-If you use a private URL, this will result in you providing your registration data (thank you), put your station on the map, but the link to your station on the map will be broken.

-### How do I unregister?

-Simply disable the registration setting then restart WeeWX.
-Systems that refresh their data are dropped from the map in about a month.

 ## Installing and upgrading